Invasion of cooperation in scale-free networks: Accumulated vs. average payoffs: Introduction

 The emergence of cooperation is one of the challenging problems in both the biological and social sciences.
 Cooperators benefit others by incurring some costs to themselves while defectors do not pay any costs.
 Therefore, cooperation cannot be an evolutionary stable strategy for a non-iterative game in a well-mixed population.
 This relationship between cooperators and defectors is well parameterized in the Prisoner's Dilemma game (PD) \cite{Axelrod1984}.
 In PD, two individuals decide whether to cooperate or defect simultaneously.
 They both obtain $R$ for mutual cooperation or $P$ for mutual defection as payoffs.
 If one selects cooperation and the other selects defection, the former receives $S$ for being the ``sucker'' of the defection, while the latter receives $T$ as a reward, which is the ``temptation'' to defect.
 The order of the four payoffs is $T > R > P > S$ in PD.

-Nowak and May were the first to reveal that spatial structures are required for the evolution of cooperation \cite{NowakMay1992}.
-Recently, spatial structures have been mapped to suitable network topologies and the evolution of cooperation has been investigated through the analysis of PD played on those network topologies \cite{AbramsonKuperman2001, MasudaAihara2003, Masuda2007, Ohtsuki_etal2006, Ashlock2007, SantosPacheco2005}.
-In this context, the effect of spatial structures required for the emergence of cooperation is referred to as network reciprocity, which has come to be recognized as one of the most important factors for the emergence of cooperation \cite{Nowak2006}.
+Nowak and May were the first to reveal that spatial structure provides a viable mechanism for cooperation to evolve \cite{NowakMay1992}.
+Recently, spatial structures have been mapped to suitable network topologies and the evolution of cooperation has been investigated through the analysis of PD played on those network topologies \cite{AbramsonKuperman2001, MasudaAihara2003, Masuda2007, Ohtsuki_etal2006, Ashlock2007, SantosPacheco2005, IchinoseKobayashi2011, Ichinose_etal2013}.
+In this context, the effect of spatial structures required for the emergence of cooperation is referred to as network reciprocity, which has come to be recognized as one of the enabling mechanisms for the emergence of cooperation as well as the other ones \cite{Nowak2006}.

 On such spatial structures, cooperators can form clusters and thereby reduce the risk of exploitation by defectors.
 In particular, it has been reported that scale-free networks strongly promote the evolution of cooperation \cite{SantosPacheco2005}.
-If a cluster of cooperators occupies hub areas in a scale-free network, the payoffs for these cooperators are considerably higher than those for other individuals, and thus they can spread their cooperative strategy quickly to the entire network.
-In contrast, if a cluster of defectors occupies hub areas, this cluster of defectors is quite vulnerable and is easily replaced by cooperators.
+If a cluster of cooperators takes over a hub in a scale-free network, the payoffs for these cooperators are considerably higher than those for other individuals, and thus they can spread their cooperative strategy quickly to the entire network.
+In contrast, if a cluster of defectors takes over a hub, this cluster of defectors is quite vulnerable and is easily replaced by cooperators.
 These effects explain why cooperation is likely to evolve on scale-free networks.